‘KINGDOM OF LIES’

 The CD extras are as follows.
 On Disc 1, there’s a suite of incidental music to enjoy.
-On Disc 2, there are behind-the-scenes interviews with the cast and crew including Peter Davison, Janet Fielding, Sarah Sutton, Matthew Waterhouse, writers Robert Khan and Tom Salinsky, Jonathan Firth, etc.
+On Disc 2, there’s a trailer for the next story with the Fifth Doctor, Nyssa, Tegan and Adric called ‘Ghost Walk’.
+There are also behind-the-scenes interviews with the cast and crew including Peter Davison, Janet Fielding, Sarah Sutton, Matthew Waterhouse, writers Robert Khan and Tom Salinsky, Jonathan Firth, etc.

 If you subscribe to Big Finish for ‘Kingdom of Lies’ via a 6 or 12 CD/Download subscription, you’ll get the following extras.
 There is a PDF script and extended extras of ‘Kingdom of Lies’.